The best high chairs 2023 - tried and tested by parents and babies

 Next, we gave them to a panel of mums and dads to try out for rigorous testing and review.
 We asked our reviewers to test their products over several weeks and report their findings to us so that we could analyse their feedback to select our pick of the best high chairs overall, along with the best budget high chair and, at the other end of the spectrum, the best premium high chair.

-How to choose the best baby highchair
+How to choose the best high chair

-- Safety - Adam Shaw (opens in new tab), a founder of At Dad's Table, told us, 'You must be able to secure the baby in the chair so they can't easily fall out,' he adds.
+• Safety - Adam Shaw, a founder of At Dad's Table, told us, 'You must be able to secure the baby in the chair so they can't easily fall out,' he adds.
 'A footrest is a must as it allows for better support and stability, and strengthens muscles.

-- Adaptability - It needs to be moveable so you can pull the baby close to the table if you need to, or close to you while you're feeding.
+• Adaptability - It needs to be moveable so you can pull the baby close to the table if you need to, or close to you while you're feeding.
 You should be able to easily adjust all aspects of the highchair so it can change as the baby grows.

-- Ease of cleaning - Adam, author of How to Grow Your Family (opens in new tab) added, ''It should also be easy to clean because weaning gets messy and you don't want a highchair that stains easily or contains parts you need to put in the washing machine three times a day!'
+• Ease of cleaning - Adam, author of How to Grow Your Family added, ''It should also be easy to clean because weaning gets messy and you don't want a highchair that stains easily or contains parts you need to put in the washing machine three times a day!'

-- Style vs function - When making your highchair selection, consider your lifestyle, home, and priorities first.
+• Style vs function - When making your highchair selection, consider your lifestyle, home, and priorities first.
 If your first priority is to choose something stylish that will blend into your home, there are plenty of products to suit that need, with multiple colours available to complement the look of your house.

-- Budget vs investment - If you’re going to invest in a more expensive chair because of how it looks, then consider buying one that can adapt with your child as they grow.
+• Budget vs investment - If you’re going to invest in a more expensive chair because of how it looks, then consider buying one that can adapt with your child as they grow.
 This makes a more expensive chair a worthwhile purchase, as you will still be using it well past the toddler years.
 If you are on a budget, good news: there are so many high-quality highchairs to choose from, all at affordable prices.

-- Space - You may wish to opt for a highchair that can fold up and be stored away if you have a smaller kitchen.
+• Space - You may wish to opt for a highchair that can fold up and be stored away if you have a smaller kitchen.
 If you have more space to play with in your home, you might prefer to opt for one that comes with more bells and whistles, such as an included toy bar or the chance to convert it into a booster seat or child’s stool as your child grows.

-How highchairs help child development - an expert's view
+How high chairs help child development - an expert's view

-Adam Shaw, an expert speaker at The Baby Show, says that a highchair is vital for a baby’s social, muscle and motor skills development, 'The dinner table is such a focal point of the house and a place where baby and parent will spend so much time together.
+Adam Shaw, an expert speaker at The Baby Show, says that a highchair is vital for a baby’s social, muscle, and motor skills development.
+'The dinner table is such a focal point of the house and a place where baby and parent will spend so much time together.
 It's important to choose a chair that supports the baby, aids muscle development, and supports motor skills development too.

 What age should you put a baby in a high chair?